Home > Analyses > Healthcare > UnitedHealth Group Incorporated

 Target Prices

-Analysts set a confident target consensus for UnitedHealth Group at $385.38.
+Analysts project a target price consensus reflecting moderate growth potential for UnitedHealth Group Incorporated.

 | Target Low | Target High | Consensus |